kdorff/sfpg/readme.txt

 ____________________________________________________________
 option('TEXT_IMAGE_LOADING', 'Image Loading ');

-Text for the information to show when images is loading.
+Text for the information to show when images are loading.

 ____________________________________________________________